anjani-dhrangadhariya/distant-cto/Data/README.md

 ## File Structure

-The `.txt` data file consists of several lines, each line is stored in a `JSON` (short for JavaScript Object Notation) object representing one CTO record and the weak annotations obtained from this record.
+The `.txt` data file consists of several lines, each line is stored in a JSON (short for JavaScript Object Notation) object representing one CTO record and the weak annotations obtained from this record.
 Example line is shown below.

-The topmost `JSON` object from each line consists of 'string:value' pair containing the unique CTO ID of the CTO record (For example 'id:NCT04603443')
+The topmost JSON object from each line consists of 'string:value' pair containing the unique CTO ID of the CTO record (For example 'id:NCT04603443')

 There are two nested JSON objects under the root json object with string `'extraction1'` and `'aggregate_annot'`. `'aggregate_annot'` contains all the annotations from `'extraction1'` just in aggregated form.
 As the project uses `'aggregate_annot'`  for input, it's structure is described below.

 ![Example JSON file structure](https://github.com/anjani-dhrangadhariya/distant-cto/blob/main/Data/example_file_structure.jpg)

+Under the `'aggregate_annot'` JSON object are the 'Intervention' entity-annotated targets *t*.
+The short targets (comprising only a single sentence) are arranged into an array while the longer targets (comprising more than one sentence) are further arranged into a JSON object.